Such feelings come and go,

 “Hello, Arnold,” I said, as I struggled to take off my hat, but the hat’s chin cord was caught and I had to fight with it, and then realized Arnold was scowling at me.
 Maybe I’d been too familiar.
 “I mean, hello, Mr. Schwartzenegger,” I said, “Is that better?”

 His expression told me it was better.
 Apparently, despite his behavior when he was Conan the Barbarian, Arnold is a guy who really appreciates proper manners.

-And then as I mused on this, I found myself sitting at a table in a small cafe, almost deserted.
+And then as I mused on this, I found myself sitting at a table in a dim cafe, almost deserted.
 A cup of coffee sat cooling, I had the funny papers from the newspaper, and the late-afternoon light slanted in through the window across the room.
-I glanced up to see that the next table, the Beatles and everybody, who had been sitting there, were all gone.
+I glanced up to see that at the next table, the Beatles, and everybody who had been sitting there, were all gone.

-The light from the window was dim, it was hard to see clearly, and the comics were not really interesting.
+The light from the window had faded, it was hard to see clearly, and the comics were not very interesting.